Year 1 - Saint Joseph

-- Number bonds practice (recall of additions and subtractions within five and then ten this term) and skip counting in 2s, 10s and 5s
+- Number bonds practice (recall of additions and subtractions within ten) and skip counting in 2s, 10s and 5s

 *Children can upload their homework and Word Pot videos to their Class Dojo portfolios when completed.

 Each term, we also send home details of a longer homework project linked to our learning in class.
-For homework this term, we would love it if you could work with your child to research an aspect of toys/games in the past - see separate homework letter in the 'Letters' section of our class webpage.
+For homework this term, we would love it if you could work with your child to research the geography of North or South America - see the separate homework letter in the 'Letters' section of our class webpage.

 Please let us know if you would like any support or advice regarding homework.

 Children are encouraged to reread each of their reading books at least three times across the week to help build understanding, fluency and prosody.
 Talking about their reading will also help to develop their comprehension skills.
 Children may then go on to read their own books to help foster an enjoyment of reading.
 Please record all reading using the BoomReader App.
 This is checked weekly and books will only be changed if reading is recorded at least five times each week.